fschwiet/WatiN_FindByCssSelector/readme.txt

 The original WatiN can be found at http://watin.sourceforge.net/.

 All new tests are passing.
-Usage is not as clean, here is a sample of what is now supported (from FindByCssSelectorTest.cs):
+Here is a sample of what is now supported (from FindByCssSelectorTest.cs):

             Browser.GoTo("http://google.com/");